Avyansh0001/avyansh1/README.md

 2. Compile the code: `yarn build`
 3. If you are using FTP, use: `yarn export` for exporting build.
 4. If you are using vercel use: `yarn deploy`.

+Special thanks to Tsuchiya#0009 for the awesome code of the website